University of Georgia

 B.A., J.D., University of Georgia

+Previously, Dailey practiced as a trial lawyer in public service for more than a decade, most recently as an attorney at the U.S. Department of Labor, Office of the Solicitor in Atlanta, where he enforced federal labor laws and protected the rights of workers.
 Prior to his federal service, Dailey was a senior assistant district attorney at the Fulton County District Attorney’s Office.
-In that role, Dailey prosecuted a wide range of offenses, including government corruption, officer-involved shootings, crimes against women and children, homicide, and other violent offenses.
+In that role, he prosecuted a wide range of offenses, including government corruption, officer-involved shootings, crimes against women and children, homicide, and other felony and misdemeanor offenses.
 At the time of his departure, Dailey was assigned to the Domestic Violence Unit, solely handling matters involving intimate partner violence, sexual assault and homicide.